HsiangHung/Machine_Learning_Note/ML_fundamentals/Gradient_Descent/README.md

 However, stochastic gradient descent is more able to avoid local minimum because the landscape of batch loss function is different than the loss function of whole dataset.
 See the post: [How to get out of local minimums on stochastic gradient descent?](https://datascience.stackexchange.com/questions/44324/how-to-get-out-of-local-minimums-on-stochastic-gradient-descent)

+Also, from [How to avoid falling into the “local minima” trap?](https://ai.stackexchange.com/questions/1362/how-to-avoid-falling-into-the-local-minima-trap), NietzscheanAI mentioned techniques to try and move a search out of the basin of attraction of local optima:

+1. Probabalistically accepting worse solutions in the hope that this will jump out of the current basin (like Metropolis-Hastings acceptance in Simulated Annealing).
+2. Maintaining a list of recently-encountered states (or attributes thereof) and not returning to a recently-encountered one (like Tabu Search).
+3. Performing a random walk of a length determined by the current state of the search (an explicit 'Diversification strategy', e.g. as used in 'Reactive Tabu Search').

 ## Vanishing Gradient in Neural Networks